-In May, think blooming tulips, lush greenery, and more bold floral colors.
+In May, especially mid to late May think blooming tulips, lush greenery, and more bold floral colors.
 The weather is warm, but not hot, so you can still wear summery outfits, but add variety.
 Your hair stays curled and your makeup isn’t melting off.

-Blooms in June have been absolutely incredible the past few years!!
+Blooms in June, especially the first half of June, have been absolutely incredible the past few years!!
 A lot of them tend to die off in the high heat over summer so if you’re into florals, don’t sleep on June!
 The greens are full and you might even get a few wildflowers in the field.

-If you want a field with flowers, they usually bloom around mid- August!
+If you want a field with wildflowers, they usually bloom around mid- August!
+Same thing applies from July with the humidity.

 The past few years summer weather has extended well into September.
 Weeks 2-3 of September are still warm enough to wear summery clothes but way less humidity!
 It’s actually a personal favorite of mine.